-- A switchboard/ server – this includes an internal switching network and a microcontroller for establishing connections between callers.
-The server manages the calls by switching them from one line to another, depending on what number is being dialled.
-Cost: from around £50
+- Switchboard/server – including an internal switching network and a micro-controller for establishing connections between callers.
+The server manages the calls by switching them from one line to another, depending on the number being dialed.
+Cost from around £50.

-- Gateways – these act as a bridge between the phones in your system and the Voice over Internet Protocol (VoIP).
-Cost: from £200 to £700+ depending on the size of your company
+- Gateways – act as a bridge between in your system and the Voice over Internet Protocol (VoIP).
+Cost from £200, depending on the size of your business.

-- Ethernet switch – this acts as a central station, connecting wired devices in your office.
-Cost: from £12
+- Ethernet switch – acts as a central station, connecting wired devices in your office.
+Cost from £12.

-- An internet connection – to make internet-enabled VoIP calls.
-Cost: from £18 per month
+- Internet connection – to make internet-enabled VoIP calls.
+Cost from £18 per month.

 As you can imagine, this pushes up the costs significantly compared to hosted or cloud PBX, and it’s difficult to give an exact figure for the total cost.However, for a normal small business, you’re looking at spending upwards of £4,000 on installation alone.